renesas-rz/rzv_ai_sdk/Q09_crack_segmentation/README.md

 - Painting and coating inspection: The identification of cracks in paint or coatings can help to prevent the ingress of moisture and other harmful substances.

-It has 3 modes of running.
+It has 4 modes of running.

-1. Using Camera as input
+1. Using MIPI Camera as input
-    1. MIPI camera (default)
-    2. USB camera
+2. Using USB Camera as input
-2. Using Image as input
+3. Using Image as input
-3. Using Video as input
+4. Using Video as input

 ### Demo: